 The couple’s daughter, Myoshi Wilson, 26, had previously been sentenced to five years’ probation for making false statements to law enforcement.
 She was arrested on a violation of that probationary sentence on November 4, 2020, and was re-sentenced for six months imprisonment, followed by 30 months of supervised release, for violation of probation.

-Court records show Miller Wilson Jr. was an employee at a Department of Veteran Affairs (VA) clinic located in The Villages.
+Court records show the male defendant was an employee at a Department of Veteran Affairs (VA) clinic located in The Villages.
 He was reportedly tasked with organizing transportation for veterans who needed medical care.
 From 2014 to 2016, he allegedly received cash kickbacks from transportation companies in exchange for contracts from the VA.

 “VA employees are public servants with a solemn duty to care for our nation’s veterans,” said David Spilker, Special Agent in Charge of the VA – Office of Inspector General’s Southeast Field Office.
 “The sentencing of these three defendants demonstrates the VA OIG’s commitment to holding accountable anyone who abuses their position to enrich themselves.
 The VA OIG thanks the U.S. Attorney’s Office for its strong partnership in sending a clear message that VA employees will be held to the highest ethical standards, which preserves the public trust in VA.”

 All three of the family members pleaded guilty for their alleged roles in the scheme.
-Miller Wilson Jr. pleaded guilty on August 26, Erica Wilson pleaded guilty on March 5, and Myoshi Wilson, who allegedly made false statements to a federal agent last year to hide the conspiracy, pleaded guilty on February 18.
+The 50-year old defendant pleaded guilty on August 26, his wife pleaded guilty on March 5, and his daughter, who allegedly made false statements to a federal agent last year to hide the conspiracy, pleaded guilty on February 18.